By Caleb Johnson

 Purely from a basketball standpoint, was Sexton cursing Bridges right in front of an official a clueless decision?
 Maybe so.
 But the headline to Goodman’s column makes clear we are not entering the realm of logical hoops analysis.
 No team becomes “better” by losing a player like Sexton.
 Rather than look at Sexton’s actions through a hoops lens, Goodman’s column perpetuates a long-held desire among white sports fans to see black athletes “play the game the right way” for no other reason than the pleasure and comfort of the white gaze.

 On March 29, 1865, Brig.
-Gen. John Croxton and 1,500 Union troops marched from Birmingham to Tuscaloosa on orders to destroy factories, a bridge, and every building on the University of Alabama’s campus.
+Gen. John Croxton and 1,500 Union troops marched from the area that is now present-day Birmingham to Tuscaloosa on orders to destroy factories, a bridge, and every building on the University of Alabama’s campus.
 On April 3, the troops arrived under cover of night.
 A home guard unit and the remaining university students — most of them only 15 or 16 years old — would have been no match for the Union army’s numbers and repeating rifles.
 Before lives could be lost, UA President Landon Cabell Garland ordered all students and faculty to leave campus.
 Two professors stayed behind though and begged Union officers not to burn everything down.
 Their pleas were ignored.
 All but four buildings were reduced to rubble and ash.

 One building that survived is known today as The Round House.
 When I was a high school senior visiting the University of Alabama, I was led by this building during a tour of campus.
 Painted white with a ridged roof resembling a person’s bottom teeth, The Round House stands hard against the main library.
 It was built in the early 1860s, when the University became a military institute in advance of war with the North, and used as a guard house.
 At one time The Round House was home to the University Drum Corps, which was mostly made up of University-owned slaves.
 It is said these slaves sounded the alarm to wake cadets on the night Union troops arrived.
 The narrative of its survival was meant to evoke pride in UA students.
 What type of pride, I was not yet prepared to consider.